soulwhisper/homelab-ops/infrastructure/router/README.md

 ## Intro

-- This is the Kubernetes support node for my homelab-ops environment;
+- Kubernetes dedicated router for my homelab-ops environment;
-- Also functions as a dedicated router for the Kubernetes subnet;
 - Using `vyos-stream` instead of a `debian+docker` stack;
+- this router not forward anything other than dns;

 ## Components